 Bocadillos, a locally owned and operated, full-service school lunch and catering company is working to change the image of the dreaded school cafeteria meal.
 In 2012, Bocadillos prepared as many as 500 meals per day for three charter school clients.
-In 2013, those numbers will double to 1000 meals per day and six charter schools.
+In 2013, those numbers doubled to 1000 meals per day and six charter schools.
 Bocadillos doesn’t do things in the tried and failed methods of the past.
 The serve children wholesome, balanced meals to support their cognitive development and physical health.
 All students will likely recognize is that it tastes delicious!

 Launched in 2010, Bocadillos is the brainchild of owner and chef Marie Yniguez, a creative, high-energy dynamo who apparently can’t sit still.
 While many people would wind down during the summer lull between one school year and the next, Marie and co-owner Karla Arvizu instead launched a small grab-and-go operation which operates out of Bocadillos commissary at 1609 Indian School, N.W.
 Dubbed Slow Roasted: A Sandwich Shop, it will have the geriatrically advanced among us wonder just how good Bocadillos school lunches must be (not that we’d ever want to return to school to find out).